-The respondents stated they entered Italy from Slovenian near the SP16 road outside of the border village of Muggia at around 1:00 am on the 20th of July but they were immediately stopped by Italian army forces – consisting of one jeep and four army officers – near the railway overpass of Santa Barbara (Muggia).
+The respondents stated they entered Italy from Slovenian near the SP16 road outside of the border village of Muggia at around 1:00 am on the 20th of July but they were immediately stopped by Italian officers described as ‘army forces’ – consisting of one jeep and four officers – near the railway overpass of Santa Barbara (Muggia).

 These authorities were likely part of the Operazione Strade Sicure deployment to the border area.
 The respondent described that shortly after being apprehended, four police cars and an number officers wearing blue uniforms arrived to the scene.

 The group was then taken to the “Fernetti tent” by these officers [45.699954, 13.830690] where they spent all day long.
 The respondents described that they had their fingerprints (10 fingers) and a handprint recorded here.
-One doctor arrived to check the temperature how prevention measures about COVID-19.
-The respondents stated that one guy of the group was vomiting and other 2 persons had “knee problems” so these persons had the permission to stay in Italy.
+One doctor arrived to check the temperature, as a prevention measure related to COVID-19.
+The respondents stated that one of the group was vomiting and other 2 persons had “knee problems” so these persons had the permission to stay in Italy.
 Two translators were reportedly present that explained the documents that the group had to sign (“10bis” illegal entrance in Italy and asylum seekers request).

 Their mobile phones were taken by the police but they were allowed talked to each other.
-The respondents stated that Italian authorities neither Italian army did not use physical violence in their interactions however food was provided to the group only once in 24 hours.
+The respondents stated that neither groups of officers used physical violence in their interactions, however food was provided to the group only once in 24 hours.

-The original group were composed 23 people: the 3 underages, the 3 “sick people” and others 7 people were allowed to start the procedure to asylum seekers and stayed in Italy but for the rest of the group not.
+The original group were composed of 23 people: the 3 minors, the 3 “sick people” and another 7 people were allowed to start the procedure to claim asylum and stayed in Italy, but the rest of the group were not permitted.

-Around 6:00 pm, the rest were taken in a van and brought to Slovenia where Slovenian police officers took the group.
-The remaining group was not explained what happened and why some people were allowed stay in Italy and the rest not.
+Around 6:00 pm, the remaining 10 people from the group were taken in a van and brought to Slovenia where Slovenian police officers took the group.

 The remaining ten people then spent 3 hours in Slovenian police station, detained inside a closed room.
 Here, they again had their fingerprints taken again before they were brought to the “deportation center” of Veliko Otok in Postojna [45.784967, 14.194817] were they spent one week (in a single room).
 They were provided food and hygiene services but not given any clean clothes.